vishnupriyancode/renaming_files/README.md

    - Run the script with appropriate privileges

 3. **File Format Errors**
-   - Verify that input files follow the expected naming convention
+   - Verify that input files follow the expected naming convention: `TC#XX_XXXXX#suffix.json`
    - Check that files are valid JSON format
+   - Ensure files have exactly 3 parts separated by `#` characters

 ### Debug Mode
 To add more detailed logging, you can modify the script to include debug information: